Certificate in Critical and Cultural Theory

 The certificate in Critical and Cultural Theory is a graduate certificate.
 For general university requirements, please see Graduate Certificates.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 Students pursuing the certificate in Critical and Cultural Theory must complete:

-- A minimum of 4 courses (12 credit hours) to satisfy certificate requirements1.
+- A minimum of 4 courses (12 credit hours) of graduate-level study (graduate semester credit hours, coursework at the 500-level or above) to satisfy certificate requirements1.

 - A minimum of 1 course (3 credit hours) outside of the student's home department.